claudijo/json-rpc-server-stream/README.md

 requests (and notifications).

-As mentioned above, it is also recommended to pipe the streaming JSON RPC 2.0 server through a mux/demux before piping it to a channel stream, if using both a client and a server on the same endpoint that share a bi-directional channel.
+As mentioned above, it is also recommended to pipe the streaming JSON RPC 2.0 server through a mux/demux before piping it to a channel stream if using both a client and a server on the same endpoint that share a bi-directional channel.

 ### jsonRpcServerStream()